Strict local martingales and bubbles: Relationship between and

-For the following example we work on the pathspace $C_\infty(\R_+,\ol{\R}_+^2)$ with $(X,Y)$ denoting the coordinate process and $(\F_t)_{t\geq0}$ being the right-continuous augmentation of the canonical filtration generated by the coordinate process.
-Remember from example \ref{difex} that for $\sigma(x)$ locally bounded and bounded away from zero for $x>0$, $\sigma(0)=0$, the local $\p$-martingale
+\begin{ex}[(Continuation of Example~\ref{difex})] For the following example, we work on the path space $C'(\mathbb {R}_+,\overline{\mathbb{R}}_+^2)$ with $(X,Y)$ denoting the coordinate process and $(\mathcal{F} _t)_{t\geq0}$ being the right-continuous augmentation of the canonical filtration generated by the coordinate process.
+Remember from Example~\ref{difex} that for $\sigma(x)$ locally bounded and bounded away from zero for $x>0$, $\sigma(0)=0$, the local $\mathsf{P}$-martingale

 is strictly positive whenever